mindee/doctr/README.md

 ## Installation

 Python 3.6 (or higher) and [pip](https://pip.pypa.io/en/stable/) are required to install DocTR.
+Additionally, you will need to install at least one of [TensorFlow](https://www.tensorflow.org/install/) or [PyTorch](https://pytorch.org/get-started/locally/#start-locally).

-You can install the latest release of the package using [pypi](https://pypi.org/project/python-doctr/) as follows:
+You can then install the latest release of the package using [pypi](https://pypi.org/project/python-doctr/) as follows:

 ```shell
 pip install python-doctr